THE SCIENCE OF SNORING

 Mouth and Nasal Anatomy

 Sometimes, the construction of your mouth or nose could be the cause of snoring.
 A low soft palate or elongated uvula can both increase the vibration in your throat when you’re breathing, which causes you to snore.
-A deviated nasal septum can also lead to snoring.
+A deviated septum can also lead to snoring.
 These issues can sometimes be corrected surgically, if your snoring is severe.

 Not everyone who snores has sleep apnea, but this serious sleep disorder can lead to everything from heart disease to type 2 diabetes, so it’s important to get evaluated if snore.
 Sleep apnea treatment usually involves CPAP therapy or oral sleep appliances.